metaplex-foundation/aura-proxy/README.md

 - **BasicRouteNodes**: Used as default fallback routes - regular RPC

 For production environments, we recommend using the new method-based configuration format for better control and clarity.

+## Configuration Best Practices

+### Weight Configuration

+The `weight` property determines the relative probability of an endpoint being selected for a request:

+- Higher weight values increase the likelihood of selection
+- The default weight is 1.0 if not specified
+- In the example above, the endpoint with weight 20 will receive approximately twice as many requests as endpoints with weight 10
+- Use weights to:
+  - Prioritize more reliable or faster endpoints
+  - Direct more traffic to endpoints with higher capacity
+  - Gradually shift traffic when adding new endpoints

+### Performance Considerations

+- The router makes routing decisions in memory, so even complex configurations have minimal performance impact
+- For high-traffic deployments, consider using similar weights across endpoints in each category for predictable load distribution